 Workplace Charging: Employers can help increase the convenience and affordability of driving electric for their employees, attract and retain a cutting-edge workforce, and demonstrate leadership in adopting advanced technologies by providing workplace charging.

-Public Charging: EV owners rely on public charging when taking longer distance trips.
+Public Charging: EV owners rely on public DC fast charging along highway routes when taking longer distance trips.

 2 to 5 miles of range per